-For discussion of deposit and investment policies and other related information, see Cash and Investments note on page 14.
+For a discussion of deposit and investment policies and other related information, see Cash and Investments note under the Summary of Significant Accounting Policies.

 The Agency follows the practice of aggregating the cash assets of various funds to maximize cash management efficiency and returns.
 Various restrictions on deposits and investments are imposed by state statutes.
-These restrictions are summarized on page 14.
+The Cash and Investments note summarizes these restrictions under the Summary of Significant Accounting Policies.

-Investments, including amounts held in pool cash and investments are stated at fair value.
+Investments, including amounts held in pool cash and investments, are stated at fair value.
 In accordance with Governmental Accounting Standards Board (GASB) Statement No. 31, Accounting and Financial Reporting for Certain